 Sanitize your containers and equipment and be sure your work area is clean.

-Next, weigh each ingredient on a precise scale and transfer to bottle.
+Next, weigh each ingredient on a precise scale and transfer to a glass dropper bottle.

 Cap bottle and shake.